delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Compilable Pascal units containing selected snippets can be created.

-About this v4 beta release
+About this v4 release candidate
 ================================================================================

 Overview
 --------

-This is a beta release of CodeSnip v4.
-It is pretty much feature-complete, but the look and feel may change by the final release.
+This is a release candidate for CodeSnip v4.
+It is feature-complete.
+Look and feel is pretty much complete and will only change significantly in response to any user feedback.

 If you accept the default install path, or specify a unique install path it will install alongside any v3 release and will not affect the v3 release in any way.

-If you have not created a user database using any v4 preview or beta releases the program will offer to copy over any user defined snippets from a pre-existing v3 and can preserve most if not all settings.
+If you have not created a user database using any of the v4 preview or beta releases the program will offer to copy over any user defined snippets from a pre-existing v3 and can preserve most if not all settings.
 Any v4 preview or earlier beta release will be overwritten.